Sitefinity/personalization-extensions/README.md

 2. Select all files and delete them.

-You must have a running Sitefinity project that with a personalization module installed.
+You must have a running Sitefinity CMS project that with a personalization module installed.

 ### Nuget package restoration
 The solution in this repository relies on NuGet packages with automatic package restore while the build procedure takes place.